Class 6

 PE

-Our PE day will be on Tuesday each week, we will be looking at dynamic balance and gymnastics.
-After the February break, the children will be moving on to tennis.
+Our PE day will be on Tuesday each week, we will be looking at throwing, catching and cricket.
+After the May half term, the children will then be moving on to athletics.

 Spanish